The Lie That’s Destroying Young Men’s Faith

 Part 1 of the “God Builds Men” series

-If you’re reading this at 2 AM wondering why your life feels like it’s falling apart while everyone else seems to have their crap together, this one’s for you.
+If you’re reading this at 2 AM, wondering why your life feels like it’s falling apart while everyone else seems to have their stuff together, this one’s for you.

 I’ve been there.
-That pit in your stomach asking the same question: “Does God even like me?”
+That pit in your stomach asks the same question: “Does God even like me?”

 The Lie That’s Wrecking Everything